waseem-h/kubernetes-operator/website/content/en/docs/Getting Started/v0.4.x/_index.md

 ---
-title: "Latest (v0.5.x)"
+title: "v0.4.x"
-linkTitle: "Latest (v0.5.x)"
+linkTitle: "v0.4.x"
 weight: 10
-date: 2021-01-18
+date: 2020-04-13
 description: >
   How to work with jenkins-operator latest version
 ---

 {{% pageinfo %}}
-This document describes a getting started guide for **Jenkins Operator** `v0.5.x` and an additional configuration.
+This document describes a getting started guide for **Jenkins Operator** `v0.4.x` and an additional configuration.
 {{% /pageinfo %}}

 ## First Steps